Climate-Justice-Montreal/cjm/README.md

 To create or edit the alert text itself, go to ```_include/alert/```.
 You can either change the text of the current file (as indicated by ```redalert_en-text``` in English and ```redalert_fr-text``` in French).
 Or make a new file within ```_include/alert/``` and point ```_config.yml```.
 For instance, create a new file at ```_includes/alert/newfile.md``` and then change ```redalert_en-text: alert/newfile.md```.

 To change the alert color, go to ```_sass/colors.scss``` and change ```$redalert-color:``` to anything you like and all of this applies to ```greenalert``` the same way.

+Be sure to change these files in both the CJM and JCM repositories.

 # Adding images